MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

 Choose the boxsize according the largest dimension of your target structure.

-Now place your boxes on a couple of slices (e.g. 10).
-Do not label only the central slices of your target structure but also the other parts.
+Label your target structure in the some slices (e.g. 10).
+Label it even if the slices does not show the centre of the structure but only parts of it.

 After you did that press